department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/services-taxonomy/services-taxonomy-research-plan.md

 ## Research Goals

-The list of services available on VAMC site pages ([Pittsburgh example](https://www.va.gov/pittsburgh-health-care/health-services/)) needs to be updated and expanded.

 ### Goals

-This research has two main goals:
+Our two main goals are:
 - To determine how Veterans would categorize existing and newly identified services
-- To determine how Veterans expect to find information about these services while navigating the VA.gov site
+- To determine how Veterans expect to find information about these services while navigating VAMC pages

 ### Research Questions

-[IN PROGRESS]
+[NOT FINAL]

 1) How would Veterans categorize the services currently found under "Social programs and services"?
 2) Where do Veterans expect to find the following new services?
     - Support groups